 Mixing your own potting soil allows you to ensure the cactus is in the best growing medium.
 Begin with sterile compost or garden loam, and mix it with equal portions of perlite and milled peat.
 The perlite and peat aerate the soil mixture and provide drainage while the compost or loam retains nutrients and enough moisture to support the plant's roots.
 Using sterilized ingredients prevents the introduction of diseases and pest organisms into the mixture.

 A standard commercial potting mixture works well with only slight amendments.
 Choose a pH-balanced mixture with no added fertilizers.
 A pH-balanced potting soil has a fairly neutral pH level, between 6.0 and 7.0.
 It is neither too acidic nor too alkaline for the cactus.
 A mixture containing 60 to 80 % soil and 20 to 40 % perlite needs no further amending.
-If the mixture doesn't contain perlite, then mix 3 parts potting soil with 2 parts perlite before using it.
-Alternatively, use a potting soil specifically designed for cactus plants because that kind of potting mix already contains extra drainage materials.
+If the mixture doesn't contain perlite, then mix three parts potting soil with two parts perlite before using it.
+Alternatively, use a potting soil specifically designed for cacti because that kind of potting mix already contains extra drainage materials.

 - Back to genus Schlumbergera